 Since May 2017, the Center for the Analysis of Archaeological Materials offers a series of 5-day intensive courses in the field of archaeological science.
-They are aimed at graduate students, scholars, and professionals with a background in archaeology or in a relevant field (BA/BSc required).
+They are aimed at advanced undergraduates, graduate students, scholars, and professionals with a background in archaeology or in a relevant field (BA/BSc required).
 All courses are taught by CAAM Teaching Specialists and Museum staff and are offered on rotation every 2-3 years with the final dates confirmed in the Spring of each year.

 Location: Courses will be held in the Penn Museum’s Center for the Analysis of Archaeological Materials (CAAM) located on the campus of the University of Pennsylvania, Philadelphia PA.